sammotea/accidentalCreative/src/markdown/projects/writing/covid/introductionForStrangers.md

 ---

-Specifically I tried to exhaustively answer the question “_Should we get a Covid vaccine?_” which mapped to:
+Specifically I tried to exhaustively answer the question “_Should we get a Covid vaccine?_”… which mapped to:

 -   Is Covid dangerous to us? _If so_…
 -   Can we avoid catching it? _If not_…